Voters will be asked to register individually from 2014 in order to modernise the electoral registration system and tackle fraud.

 No voters will be removed from the electoral register for not registering individually until after the next General Election, due to take place in May 2015, giving people at least 12 months to comply with the new requirements.
 Any new registrations from 2014 will be on an individual basis and from that point voters will also need to register individually to cast a proxy or postal vote.

 The government also plans to look at how it can increase the number of people on the register.
 A pilot scheme to be launched next year will enable electoral registration officers to compare the electoral register with other public databases and identify eligible voters who are currently missing.
 Those people will then be given the opportunity to register.
 If effective, this will be rolled out more widely across local authorities on a permanent basis.

-The promise to speed up individual electoral registration was contained in the government’s Coalition Agreement and details were set out today by Mr Harper in an oral statement to Parliament.
-A draft Bill will be introduced this Parliamentary session, to be followed by legislation.
+The promise to speed up individual electoral registration was contained in the government’s Coalition Agreement and details were set out today (15 September 2010) by Mr Harper in an oral statement to Parliament.
+A draft bill will be introduced this Parliamentary session, to be followed by legislation.